 I don’t know about your kids, but mine absolutely live Minecraft.
 Since lockdown begun (again!), I’ve been allowing them some extra screen time (you can check out our homeschool plans if you want to see how much) and almost all of it is spent on Minecraft.
 I’m really pleased about this because if they’re on Minecraft, I feel like they are doing something worthwhile and it can be great as part of home education.
 They are creating and they are problem solving.
 They are even putting their sibling rivalry aside for a few hours and working as a team.
 I was keen to capitalise on this passion and so I looked around for some Minecraft learning resources.
 I thought I’d share with you what I found as well as a couple of Minecraft quizzes that my kids put together.

 As a former learning resources adviser in a library, I’m pretty good at finding resources to help my kids learn.
-In fact its one of the things I’ve enjoyed most about homeschooling lockdown.
+In fact its one of the things I’ve enjoyed most about homeschooling during lockdown.
 Minecraft is a great topic to be looking for themed resources because there are loads of great stuff out there, both Minecraft worksheets and Minecraft activities.

 Our Minecraft Quizzes (with Answers!)

-As part of extending my son’s learning, I asked him to create their own Minecraft quizzes for other children.
+As part of extending my son’s learning, I asked him to create his own Minecraft quiz for kids, with answers, for other children.
 He loved the idea of this and in the end decided to come up with two quizzes, one for Minecraft beginners and a challenge quiz for more experienced Minecraft users.
 If your kids would like to have a go at them, you can print them off below, along with the answers.
 Depending on your child, you can extend them by asking them to write their answers in full sentences.
 You could even ask them if they’d like to create there own Minecraft quiz questions and answers.

 Learning Resources from Minecraft Themselves